RatJuggler/developer-portfolio/README.md

 - docker / node - The Node application, which also serves a copy of the public static files.

-  Create an image with: `docker build -f docker/node/Dockerfile -t mynode .`
+  Create an image with: `docker build -f docker/node/Dockerfile -t portfolio-application .`

-  Then run with: `docker run -d -p 3000:3000 mynode`
+  Then run with: `docker run -d -p 3000:3000 portfolio-application`

   Content will be available at: `http://localhost:3000`